gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

 The project's Runner's token was a token that you could find under the project's **Settings > CI/CD Pipelines** and was limited to access only that project.

-The project's Runner's token was used for registering new specific Runners assigned to project and to checkout project sources.
+It could be used for registering new specific Runners assigned to the project and to checkout project sources.

-The project Runners token could also be used with the GitLab Container Registry for that project, allowing pulling and pushing Docker images from within the CI build.
+It could also be used with the GitLab Container Registry for that project, allowing pulling and pushing Docker images from within the CI build.

+---

 GitLab would create a special checkout URL like: